eltontay/Festival-Smart-Contracts/README.md

 #### Listing of FNFT on Secondary Market

-- When listing of FNFT on the secondary market, the owner's FNFT will be transfered to the FNFT contract to act as an escrow.
+- Before listing FNFT on the secondary market, the owner has to first `approve()` to the FNFT contract to transact the FNFT on the owner's behalf using `setListing()`
 - The owner can list the selling price to no more than 110% of the previous price.
+- Depending on the commission amount set by the organiser, the FNFT's owner will receive back the selling price less the commission, upon successful sale of the FNFT.

 #### Adjusting listing of FNFT on Secondary Market

-- The owner can adjust the selling price of the listed FNFT.
+- The owner can adjust the selling price of the listed FNFT with `adjustListing()`

-#### Remove listing of FNFT on Secondary Market
+#### Removing listing of FNFT on Secondary Market

-- When removing of FNFT from the secondary market, the owner's FNFT will be transfered back from the FNFT contract to the owner.
+- The owner can remove listed FNFT with `removeListing()`

 #### Purchase of FNFT on the Secondary Market

-- When the customer wants to buy a FNFT on the secondary marketplace, the FNFT contract will first `approve()` the customer before the customer is
+- A customer can purchase a FNFT using `purchaseListing()`

 ### Explanation through HardHat Testing